Elephant (working title)

 Example of a camera lens barrel distort.
 Fallen Angels (1995)

 The size of the print is also a variable.
 After The Horror, The Horror, I wanted to move away from painting details to painting an overall mood.
 Which is harder (to me) than it sounds.
 Because for the past decade I’ve conditioned myself to look at and paint details.
 Using a thumbnail-sized print (refer to above) as a reference image is a great workaround.
 There just isn’t enough data/details at that size for me to fixate on.
 Which necessitates a level of interpretation on my part.
 And at that size, the overall tone and pattern of the image become clearer.

 Layering in Photoshop (image from elektronikgrafik.files.wordpress.com)

 Layers and Sequencing

-Image manipulation software uses the logic of layers.
+Image manipulation software uses among other things the logic of layers.
 It’s sometimes referred to as non-destructive editing.
 Where layers are added on top of the source image and can be removed without affecting the original.
-It’s a particular way of looking and thinking about images.
+It’s a particular way of looking and thinking about image-making.
 Which I’ve applied to other things.
 In The Koganecho Gesture, I applied this to thinking about the making of an art event.
-Unpacking its constituent parts and rearranging their order to speak about art-making and the role of an audience.
+Unpacking its constituent parts and rearranging their order in my workflow to speak about art-making and the role of an audience.

 The Koganecho Gesture’s (2020) editing timeline